klebgenomics/Kaptive/docs/source/Databases.rst

 #. **phenotype** - the resulting phenotype that appears in the `Type` column of the Kaptive tabular output, replacing
    the default phenotype i.e. the one specified in the locus genbank source identifier in the matching locus database.

-Let's look at an example of a logic file for the *Klebsiella pneumoniae* K locus:
+Let's look at an example of a logic file for the *K. pneumoniae* K locus:

 ========= ================== ===================
 loci      genes              phenotype